-- Relax and enjoy the stunning views on your train journey to Machu Picchu
+- Enjoy stunning views on your train journey to Machu Picchu

 - Tour three distinctive ruins in the Sacred Valley of the Incas

-- Dine at Cicciolina, a world-class restaurant hidden on the second floor of an old colonial house
+- Dine at Cicciolina, a world-class restaurant hidden in a colonial house

-- Take a cooking class and create your own meal at a rooftop cooking course
+- Take a rooftop cooking class and create your own meal

 Explore the rich culture and history of the Sacred Valley while visiting various Inca ruins such as Ollantaytambo, the longest inhabited town in South America.
 From Ollantaytambo, you will visit the elegant homes for Inca royalty, surrounded by terraced hillsides and extensive aqueducts for agriculture.